mozilla/gecko-dev/toolkit/components/messaging-system/schemas/TriggerActionSchemas/index.md

 Happens when the user navigates to a product page

-The `isReviewCheckerInSidebarClosed` string context variable is available in targeting, and will correspond with which whether the Review Checker panel in the sidebar is closed
+The `isReviewCheckerInSidebarClosed` string context variable is available in targeting, and will correspond with which whether the Review Checker panel in the sidebar is closed.

+The `isSidebarVisible` string context variable is available in targeting, and will correspond with whether the sidebar launcher is visible.

 ```js
 {